3 FAFSA® Deadlines You Need to Know Now

 If you’re worried about gathering information to complete the FAFSA form in time to meet this deadline, don’t be.
-For the 2023–24 FAFSA form, you can apply beginning Oct.
-1, 2022.
+For the 2023–24 FAFSA form, you can apply right now.
 You’ll need to use your 2021 tax information.

 The State Deadline